TerminalFi/NessusParser-Excel/README.md

 #### Planned Updates

- - Charts: Total Vulnerabilities by Severity, Oldest by patch publication date, Top Offenders
- - Ignored Plugin ID's : Ignore ID's that are noisy, pointless, or other reasons
- - And more!
+ - Charts
+ - Looking for ideas

 #### Updates

+##### Version 0.3.4

+ - CVSS Overview sheet added
+ - Plugin Overview sheet added (Can be used to identify unwanted plugins to be used with ignore feature)
+ - Ignore Plugin ID's
+ - Overwrite file protection (If an existing report is identified, automatically append Year-Month-Day-Seconds-Miliseconds)

 ##### Version 0.3.3

 - Memory Optimization
 - Max memory usage expectency calculation
 - Overview sheet includes Pie chart of Vuln Count by Severities

 ##### Version 0.3.2